 With speed and surprise essential, and unable to wait for all of the clansmen to come in, Claverhouse moved swiftly into Badenoch, his force numbering around 2000 which was substantially less than the gathering at Dalcomera back in May.
 Claverhouse was also keen to reach Ballochie before he and his garrison were overwhelmed by Mackay and his army.

 On 25 July, Mackay marched his army out from Stirling and arrived at Perth later that same day.
-Numbering around 3,500 men his force consisted of the Scots-Dutch Brigade regiments of Mackay’s, Balfour’s, and Ramsay’s, Leven’s and Kenmure’s newly raised regiments, Hastings’ English regiment, and Belhaven’s and Annandale’s troops of lowland horse.
+Numbering around 3,500 men his force consisted of the Scots-Dutch Brigade regiments of Mackay’s, Balfour’s, and Ramsay’s, the newly raised Leven’s and Kenmure’s regiments, along with Hastings’ English regiment, and Belhaven’s and Annandale’s troops of lowland horse.
 Mackay had also been supplied with three leather guns that had been requested from the Countess of Wemyss.4

 The race to secure Blair Castle